alt-magick/Newsgroup-Kill-Switch/README.md

 # Newsgroup-Kill-Switch
-A python kill switch that will post to newsgroups
+A python kill switch that posts to newsgroups